-Type of Test Route of expos sure Observations Reference data/report substance Relevant about the applicable) information study (as Bromide Study type: prognosis following poisoning Endpoint addressed: not specified Sodium, potassium or ammonium bromide Treatment of overdoses of sodium, potassium or ammonium bromide includes hydration, the maintenance of a mild water diuresis, and sodium or better, ammonium chloride (10 to 15 g daily in divided doses) with a mercurial diuretic.
-Hemodialysis may be of value.
+· 1 Test Route of exposure Observations Reference data/report substance Relevant information about the study (as applicable) Bromide

+Study type: prognosis following poisoning Endpoint addressed: not specified Sodium, potassium or ammonium bromide Treatment of overdoses of sodium, potassium or ammonium bromide includes hydration, the maintenance of mild water diuresis, and sodium or bett ammonium chloride (10 to 15 g daily in divided doses) with a mercurial diuretic Hemodialysis may be of value.
 Acute oral poisoning is rare because single doses are usually promptly rejected by vomiting, but 1 oz has been swallowed and adsorbed sufficiently to cause death.
 Clinical signs: A blood level of 125 mg per 100 mL is regarded as the minimal intoxicating level.
 The systemic effects of the bromide ion are chiefly mental: drowsiness, irritability, ataxia, vertigo, confusion, mania, hallucinations, and coma.
-Other effects include skin rashes, neurological signs, sensory disturbances, and increased spinal fluid pressures.
-Gosselin R.E., 1976 Reported as supporting study in REACH Registration dossier Study type: prognosis following poisoning Endpoint addressed: not specified Not reported Overdosage with bromides causes slurring of speech, unsteadiness, depression or stupor, and psychosis.
+Other effects include skin rashes, neurological signs, sensory disturbance and increased spinal fluid pressures. er, supporting study in REACH Registration dossier Study type: prognosis following poisoning Endpoint addressed: not specified Not reported Overdosage with bromides causes slurring of speech, unsteadiness, depression or stupor, and psychosis.
 Delirium, transitory schizophrenia and hallucinations are characteristic.
 The literature reveals no uniform effect of overdosage on the eyes, but very commonly the pupils are large and have subnormal reaction to light or accommodation.
 The pupils return to normal when the patient recovers.
 Grant W.M., 1974 Reported as supporting study in REACH Registration dossier